Bamboo Fishing Rods

-Before bamboo rods came about, freshwater fishing rods were simply wooden sticks.
+Before bamboo poles came about, freshwater fishing rods were simply wooden sticks.
 The better ones were well crafted, often constructed using hard woods such as hickory, greenheart, and ash.

 Craftsmen and anglers have been using bamboo fishing rods since the 1800's.
 Only a handful of fishermen continue to use them, however, their numbers are vastly growing in popularity.
 Most people consider these as valued collectibles, especially the vintage rods from the bygone era in which they were originally developed.